Mehboob-alam1/CallDialer/README.md

 2. Make calls directly from the app
 3. All calls are automatically tracked and saved to Firebase

+### Setting as Default Dialer
+1. Navigate to Settings from the dialer home screen
+2. Tap on "Set as Default Dialer" option
+3. Follow the system prompts to set the app as your default dialer
+4. Once set, all phone calls will be handled by this app

 ### Viewing Call History
 1. Navigate to Call History from the menu
 2. Filter calls by type (Incoming, Outgoing, Missed, Premium)